jazu1412/FLASK_APP_2/kubernetes_setup.md

 ## 5. Accessing the Application

-Since we're using ClusterIP as the Service type, we need to use port-forwarding to access our application:
+Since we're using Kind, which doesn't provide built-in support for LoadBalancer services, we need to use port-forwarding to access our application:

 ```
 kubectl port-forward service/flask-blog-service 8080:80